AnnaDobrucki/q20-frontend-v2/README.md

 Through-out this project I was inspired and helped by a number of sources, in order to make custom code:

+1) The CI Walkthrough for moments was a big influence and starting point for myself, I used and changed multiple factions of this code to help create my custom forms.
+One website that helped me with this was [Diff Checker](https://www.diffchecker.com/text-compare/) for understanding the breakdown of different pages.

+2) Using [VectorStock](https://www.vectorstock.com/royalty-free-vector/no-results-found-rgb-color-icon-vector-33390323) helped me find the error page icon I use through-out.

+3) [mdn web docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch) spesifically here to help me re learn a try/ catch/ final block (for the try/catch state in my iniative useEffect block).
+However through-out the project I regularly used this site for a quick reminder/ inspiration for fixing code.

+4) [medium](https://medium.com/@mariokandut/react-hooks-loading-indicator-and-error-handling-1a33f4e31db5), to assist with my isLoading setLoading state also in my iniative counter, as it continued to reload all my data in a loop before hand!

 * I'd also like to credit thanks to all the tutors that helped guide me through-out at Code Institue.